 Whole Foods Market Responds to Seal Hunt Issue

 Whole Foods Market consistently offers the highest quality seafood gathered from the best sources locally and around the world.
 We pride ourselves on seeking the best environmental choices for seafood and informing our customers about the latest issues pertaining to seafood.
-For the last 25 years, Whole Foods Market has championed livestock production standards that ensure humane treatment of animals.
+For the last 25 years, Whole Foods Market has championed livestock production standards that address the treatment of animals.

 Q & A